Code-routing: a new attack on position verification: Introduction

 Suppose that the input and output systems are all classical.
 For concreteness, label the input string at $c_0$ by $x$, and the input string at $c_1$ by $y$.
 Then the outputs at $r_0$ and $r_1$ are some functions $f_0(x,y)$ and $f_1(x,y)$ of the input strings.
 It is straightforward to see \cite{chandran2009position} that in this fully classical case it is always possible for Alice to cheat by completing the relativistic task in the form shown in \cref{subfig:nonlocalschematic}.
 To do so, the strategy is to copy the inputs $x$, $y$, then send one copy and keep the other so that $x$ and $y$ are both held at both output locations.
 Then, $f_0(x,y)$ is computed at $r_0$ and $f_1(x,y)$ at $r_1$, completing the task.

 Unlike classical information, quantum information cannot be copied \cite{wootters1982single}.
-Inspired by this, \cite{kent2011quantum} suggested using position-verification schemes with quantum input and output systems.
-It was realized however that even in the quantum case all relativistic quantum tasks can be completed in the non-local, cheating form shown in \cref{subfig:nonlocalschematic}, see \cite{buhrman2014position,beigi2011simplified}.
-This establishes that position-verification cannot be made unconditionally secure.
+Inspired by this, \cite{kent2006tagging, malaney2010location} suggested using position verification schemes with quantum input and output systems.
+It was realized however that even in the quantum case all relativistic quantum tasks can be completed in the non-local, cheating form shown in \cref{subfig:nonlocalschematic}, see \cite{kent2011quantum, buhrman2014position,beigi2011simplified}.
+This establishes that position verification cannot be made unconditionally secure, at least within the context of quantum mechanics in a fixed spacetime background and without placing assumptions on the entanglement available to an attacker.

 In the absence of unconditional security, we can look for assumptions under which the scheme may be considered secure.
 For some relativistic quantum tasks, it can be shown that all cheating strategies require large amounts of entanglement.
-Given this, one can introduce a security model that assumes a bounded amount of entanglement is shared, and then prove security of a position-verification scheme by establishing that entanglement in excess of this bound is required to complete a given quantum task.
+Given this, one can introduce a security model that assumes a bounded amount of entanglement is shared, and then prove security of a position verification scheme by establishing that entanglement in excess of this bound is required to complete a given quantum task.

-Ideally, the relativistic quantum task used in the context of position-verification is easy to complete in the honest strategy, and as hard as possible to complete in the dishonest form.
+Ideally, the relativistic quantum task used in the context of position verification is easy to complete in the honest strategy, and as hard as possible to complete in the dishonest form.
 One well studied proposal is $f$-routing, which takes the following form.
 At $c_0$, a quantum system $Q$ of dimension $d$ is given, along with a classical string $x$ of length $n$.
 At $c_1$, a classical string $y$ of length $n$ is given.
-As an output, Alice is required to return system $Q$ at $r_{f(x,y)}$, where $f$ is some agreed on function from strings of length $2n$ to bits.
+As an output, Alice is required to return system $Q$ at $r_{f(x,y)}$, where $f$ is some fixed function mapping strings of length $2n$ to bits.
 Notice that to complete the $f$-routing task honestly Alice can bring $Q,x$ and $y$ into the spacetime region, compute $f$, then redirect $Q$ based on the outputs.
 Thus the quantum part of the strategy is almost trivial.